wesleynw/splajompy-ts/README.md

    > `npx drizzle-kit migrate`

 4. Test
-5. Playwright will fail during PR checks because schema changes have not been made to the development database.
-If no other PRs are open, migrate the development DB.
+5. If no other PRs are open, migrate the development DB.
 6. Migrate the main database when the PR is merged